MicrosoftDocs/azure-docs/articles/cyclecloud/start-cluster.md

 - *Ready* (green): The instance is up and running.
 - *Failed* (red): An orchestration phase has failed during starting or terminating the node.

-Most cloud providers will not start billing you for an instance while it is being acquired.
+Azure will not start billing you for an instance while it is being acquired.
 If an instance that meets your requirements is not available, you may wait indefinitely for one to be provisioned.
 Billing for resources typically begins when the instance enters the “Preparing” phase, while CycleCloud is installing your software and configuring the